amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 https://user-images.githubusercontent.com/87763082/126860926-c5b817fb-cc36-41ce-8863-f6e90a1deec7.mp4

-The Python Code can be refiined further to improve the following:
+The Python Code can be refined further to improve the following:
 1. Distinguish the difference between human and object
 2. Avoid multiple detection of the same person/consumer
 3. Speed of video